RizwanHussain02/RizwanHussain02/README.md

 📊 **Data Analyst | Data Engineer | Big Data & Cloud Professional**

 I specialize in transforming complex data into **meaningful insights** and building **scalable, reliable data pipelines** that support data-driven decision-making.
-With a strong analytical mindset and hands-on experience across the **data analytics and data engineering lifecycle**, I bridge the gap between raw data and business value.
+With a strong analytical mindset and hands-on experience across the **data analytics and data engineering lifecycle**,I bridge the gap between raw data and business value.

 🔹 **Expertise Includes:**
 - Data Analysis, Modeling, and Visualization